-The Compensation Committee refined the executive compensation program consistent with its ongoing efforts to ensure that our programs are optimally designed to reflect shareholder values, enhance the link between executive pay and company performance, respond to changing market practices and retain effective leaders who have a significant understanding of our business, particularly during a cyclical economic environment.
+The Company continued to stay engaged with its shareholders on executive compensation matters in 2019.
+The Compensation Committee continues its efforts to ensure that the executive compensation program is optimally designed to reflect shareholder values, enhances the link between executive pay and company performance, responds to changing market practices and retains effective leaders who have a significant understanding of our business, particularly during a cyclical economic environment.